Badrocklo/hacker-news-pygtk/Readme.md

 # PyGtk for iHackerNews

 It's a small application to see last news from ihackernews.com.
-It's use the JSON api from ihackernews.com
+It's use the JSON api.

 I use i3 and set floating mode